-MCB 32: Introduction to Human Physiology.
-(3 units)
+MCB 32: Introduction to Human Physiology (3 units; Syllabus)

-MCB 32L: Introduction to Human Physiology Laboratory.
-(2 units)
+MCB 32L: Introduction to Human Physiology Laboratory (2 unit; Syllabus)

 Students will receive no credit after taking Letters and Science 18.

 Prerequisites: Primarily for students not specializing in biology.
 Basic communication of inheritance; gene mapping; gene expression and genetic disease in animals and humans; social inheritance of genetics.
-Offered alternate years.
-(SP)
+Offered alternate years. (not currently offered)

 MCB 50: The Immune System and Disease.
-(3 units)
+(3 units; Syllabus)

 Students will receive no credit for 50 after taking MCB 102 or MCB C100A/Chem C130.